 3. It’s perfectly symmetrical.

 Another major downside of the hook grip is that it does not develop your grip strength.
-The hook grip is just a way to create the effect of lifting straps without using them.
-That’s cool because you can rely on this grip in competitions which many powerlifters and all Olympic weightlifters do.
+The hook grip is just a way to create the effect of lifting straps without putting them on.
+That’s somewhat cool because you can rely on this grip in competitions, but what about those who don’t compete?

 Well, you are going to hate the answer – add straps for your work sets.

 Many people will hate me for writing this, but it’s the damn truth.
 I think that being labeled a loser for using straps is way better than tearing something while being called a real man.
 If you are so concerned about your grip, you can train it separately using stuff like weighted pull-ups, overhand grip deadlifts, shrugs…etc.

 However, I have to admit that relying on straps for all back exercises is not the way to go.
 I don’t think there is a reasonable excuse other than injury to put them on for stuff like pull-ups, lat pull-downs, and dumbbell rows.
 Your lats cannot generate a force strong enough to open your grip.
 The deadlift, however, is a different story.

 I remember the times when I used to look at straps with disgust.
 Sometimes it was justifiable.
 I’ve seen some crazy stupid stuff like a mixed grip and straps at the same time which is the equivalent of paying twice for the same purchase.

 Meanwhile, my thumbs were crying every night after a deadlift workout.
 I even developed some sort of twitching.
 One of my thumbs started to shake from time to time without having received similar commands.
 I knew that the reason for this was the hook grip.
 I hated it, and that’s why I said to myself “I don’t care what they say.
 I am jumping on the straps train.
 I love my arms and thumbs too much.”
 I limited my hook grip use to a minimum and added straps for most of the work sets.

 P.S.
 The post on natural potential has been updated.